dermotduffy/frigate-hass-card/README.md

 ```

 * Restart Home Assistant.
-* Add your new card to your Lovelace configuration!
+* Add the new card to the Lovelace configuration!

 ## Options